veronicahsieh/MSIA-movie-app-flask/README.md

 $ cd ..
 $ python create_db.py (one-time setup only)
 $ python application.py
 ```
 ### Unit Tests & Logging
 * Unit tests checked that the output the data cleaning functions and user-entered data from the HTML form returned the proper output - all unit tests can be found in test.py
 * Logging was performed - examples can be in found in the "application.log" file

 ### Project Management
 Development of this project was tracked in Pivotal Tracker.
-Link to this specific project can be found (https://www.pivotaltracker.com/n/projects/2143653 "here").
+Link to this specific project can be found [here] (https://www.pivotaltracker.com/n/projects/2143653).